-PROTECT FROM HARM
+STEP 1: PROTECT FROM HARM

 Before you do anything else, if anyone is in immediate danger of being injured then you need to provide some kind of protection.
 Where possible this protection needs to be something that doesn’t completely stop the stim, until you’ve figured out why the stim is happening and how it can be redirected to a safer source of input or release.

 This protection might be something like a pillow or helmet to soften the impact of head banging, trimming nails to reduce the injury causing by scratching or picking, or simply moving the person to another area.
 This is still an important step even for threats that are less imminent, but there is less urgency to do this step first.

 Not all unhealthy stims are the same, some can be incredibly harmful and immediately threatening while others have a more delayed or less damaging effect.
 A stim that is just annoying or distracting to others in class requires completely different interventions and supports than head banging to the point of blacking out.

 So before you can decide how to help, you need to get an idea of both the time frame and degree of severity of the effects of the stim.

 - How soon will the person experience damage or injury?